baka-san/not-reddit/README.md

 The app is deployed on Heroku: https://not-reddit-heroku.herokuapp.com/

+The source code is available at GitHub: https://github.com/baka-san/not-reddit

 ### Features
 - Guests can browse the site, except for private topics.
 - Guests are not allowed to change or delete anything.